The Secret of Crickley Hall (TV series): Episode 3

 In present day, Gordon/Maurice tries to kill Loren in the hope that Augustus will stop haunting him if he gets one more child.

+The series closes on a bittersweet note.
+The truth is finally out, and all the ghosts except Augustus move into the beyond.
+Cam's parents are relieved to learn that Stefan led a happy life after escaping the orphanage.
+They bury Cam in the plot next to Stefan's, and the program closes with them laying flowers on both their graves.

 Filming locations

 At the very beginning of the film the house used was in Oxford Road, Altrincham.
 The village of Downham, Lancashire, was used for the village of Devils Cleave where the real village pub, The Assheton Arms, acted as the Barnaby Inn and the Devils Cleave church scenes were filmed at Downham St Leonard church.
 Crickley Hall itself was filmed at Bowden Hall, Chapel-en-le-Frith, Derbyshire.
 The war scenes are filmed on Huskisson Street, Falkner Street and Falkner Square around the Georgian Quarter in Liverpool.